 • How long the land will remain in the trust and under the trustee’s oversight

 The creation of a trust can be particularly beneficial to landowners whose children might not want to actively manage the property.
 In these cases, the owner may determine that an unbiased third-party trustee manage the land.
-These types of land managers help ensure the best lease terms and commodity prices.
+These types of land managers help ensure the best lease terms.
 They also oversee the care of the land and assets while the children or surviving spouse continue to benefit from the revenue and retained ownership.

 Revisiting your trust keeps it updated in relation to shifting estate taxes and helps accommodate any changes in the family’s status, such as a birth or marriage.